kinwong-ds/resume-website/content/authors/admin/_index.md

     awarder: OSS4AI
     icon:
     summary: |
-      Ddeveloped an innovative Streamlit application that combines weather data, user wardrobe, and GPT vision to provide personalized clothing recommendations.
+      Developed an innovative Streamlit application that combines weather data, user wardrobe, and GPT vision to provide personalized clothing recommendations.
 The app generates a virtual try-on experience, allowing users to see how outfits would fit on them, making fashion decisions easier and more accurate.
   - title: UnitedHealth Group - Diamond Award
     url: https://www.unitedhealthgroup.com/
     date: '2024-07-01'